-Standards, Assessment, and Accountability
+Standards, Assessment, and Accountability Use of state and local assessments to modify instruction and improve student achievement (ESEA)

-Use of state and local assessments to modify instruction and improve student achievement (ESEA) In the 18-19 all students took a diagnostic/benchmark assessment three times throughout the year.
+In the 19/20 school year, all students took a diagnostic/benchmark assessment three times throughout the year.
 Students in grades K-6 took the Exact Path assessment in reading and math, and students in grades 7-12 took the Accucess assessment in reading and math.
-When comparing Fall to Spring, 50% of students increased their accucess score in both Reading and Math.
-The average Accucess reading score in the 18/19 school year remained at the 6th-grade level.
-The average varied between 1/3 of the way through the 6th-grade year to 3/4 of the way through the 6th-grade year.
-The average Accucess math score in the 18/19 school year remained at the 5th-grade level.
-The average remained in the first 1/3 of the way through the 5th-grade year.
+In the community school program when comparing Fall to Spring, 50.65% of students increased their accucess score in Math and 45.76% of students increased their accucess score in Reading.
+The average Accucess reading score in the 19/20 school year varied between the 6th and 7th-grade level.
+The average varied between 3/4 of the way through the 6th-grade year to 1/4 of the way through the 7th-grade year.
+The average Accucess math score in the 19/20 school year remained at the 5th-grade level.
+The average varied between 1⁄2 and 3⁄4 of the way through the 5th-grade year.